Listing of Coral Reef Species under the U.S. Endangered Species Act

 For threatened species, NMFS has the authority to use regulatory measures (e.g., impose harvest limitations) to protect corals; endangered listings allow for more stringent and immediate action, including harvest restrictions and recovery plans.
 A unique possibility of an endangered listing is that environmental organizations may be able to file lawsuits against industry or other large emitters of greenhouse gases.

-In 2015, NMFS released a recovery plan for elkhorn and staghorn coral, which includes several adaptation measures, including increasing monitoring of disease and bleaching events, reducing local impacts of temperature stress (e.g., shading of reefs, pumping cooler waters onto reefs), researching the viability of land-based rearing and wild re-stocking of species, and testing approaches to culture resistant and/or resilient strains of corals (e.g., disease or biotoxin resistance, thermal or pH tolerance).
+In 2015, NMFS released a recovery plan for elkhorn and staghorn coral, which includes several adaptation measures, including increasing monitoring of disease and bleaching events, reducing local impacts of temperature stress (e.g., shading of reefs, pumping cooler waters onto reefs), researching the viability of land-based rearing and wild re-stocking of species, and testing approaches to resistant and/or resilient strains of corals (e.g., disease or biotoxin resistance, thermal or pH tolerance).
+The recovery plan identifies high ocean temperatures as the critical cause of mass bleaching events that required the ESA designations.

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 Listing of Coral Reef Species under the U.S. Endangered Species Act [Case study on a project of the National Marine Fisheries Service].
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/listing-coral-reef-species-under-us-endangere...
-(Last updated August 2016)
+Version 2.0.
+(Last updated August 2021)